What is the menopause?

 You can view our Physical Activity Guidelines for women during menopause and perimenopause here.

-Find the rest of our Guidelines, including guidance for adults and disability adults here.
+Find the rest of our Guidelines, including guidance for adults and disabled adults here.

 The table below summarises the types of physical activity which have been shown to help specific menopausal symptoms, plus how strong the evidence is for this recommendation.